 These treatment methods can be used alone or together.
 And research suggests that a combination of the two is the most effective treatment for alleviating postpartum depression.

 Without treatment, postpartum depression can last for months or years.
-In addition to affecting the mother’s health, it can interfere with her ability to connect with and care for her baby.
+Also, in addition to affecting the mother’s health, it can interfere with her ability to connect with and care for her baby.
 And it may cause the baby to have problems with sleeping, eating, and behavior as he or she grows.

 So how can music therapy help?